kruthof/kruthof.github.io/_pages/about.md

 I am a researcher working at the intersection of `AI`, `information processing`, and `economics`.

-My research examines how complex information is interpreted, incorporated into decisions, and translated into economic outcomes—especially in settings where attention is limited, uncertainty is high, and increasingly, `AI systems mediate understanding`.
+My research examines how complex information is interpreted, incorporated into decisions, and translated into economic outcomes, especially in settings where attention is limited, uncertainty is high, and increasingly, `AI systems mediate understanding`.

 A central question running through my work is: